SR Wills & Estates Practice Areas

 As a result, her ex-husband was able to pay her SMSF to himself.
 Her children lost out on a large part of their mother’s intended estate.

-Regardless of your situation, specialist wills & inheritance legal advice are essential.
+Regardless of your situation, specialist wills & inheritance advice is essential.

 Call us for a free consultation to discuss your particular situation.
 Read 10 reasons you need a specialist will lawyer.